PrometheanDevelopment/Odyssey/README.md

 # Mini-life
-An Indie game RPG Adventure game, inspired by Undertale. \n Currently a work and progress, and may move slowly as I am currently studying.
+An Indie game RPG Adventure game, inspired by Undertale.
+Currently a work and progress, and may move slowly as I am currently studying.